Login with your member password below to see your content

-All the photos here were taken in July and I was the only tourist in town.
+All the photos here were taken in July, when I was the only tourist in town.

 With local history going back to Etruscan times they've a lot of stories to tell in Albori.
 Through these streets have wandered Romans, pirates, soldiers.
-Generations of lives have lived out in its colorful houses and squares.
+Generations of lives have been lived in its colorful houses and squares.

-With are no cars in the old town it is easy to imagine yourself transported back to another age.
+With no cars in the old town it is easy to imagine yourself transported back to another age.

-Roads are so narrow that only a loaded donkey or two people can pass.
-Locals will always take the time to greet, with a hearty buongiorno or buonasera as your paths meet..
+Roads are so narrow that only a loaded donkey (or two people) can pass and locals will always take the time to greet, with a hearty buongiorno or buonasera as your paths meet..

 Sometimes you feel you're in a cave.

 Houses are on both sides and even above your head.
 Only for a moment or two and then you emerge into a little crossroads filled with flowers, or a piazza filled with light.

 Views leave you speechless.